 The best part about brain games is that you’re never too old to play them.
-If it feels like your interests are becoming increasingly geared towards watching TV, then consider a challenging game of sudoku or chess to stimulate and strengthen the mind.
+If it feels like your interests are becoming increasingly geared towards watching TV, then consider a challenging game of sudoku or chess (and perhaps taking it to another level and looking into a chess tutor) to stimulate and strengthen the mind.

 #21 Walk in the Woods

 Forget the gym membership.
 Forget jogging for miles.
 Forget that your knee is bothering you or that you can’t run anymore.
 All it takes is a simple walk to reap the benefits of exercise and be healthier.

 Walking has been shown to help lower blood pressure, improve sleep quality and reduce stress levels.
 And it’s even more beneficial in the woods.
 Forest bathing — experiencing and reconnecting with the woods — for even just 20 minutes can have a significant impact on your wellbeing.

 In a world that is becoming increasingly more urbanized, it’s more important than ever for people to find ways of connecting with the natural environment in order to maintain their physical and mental health.